Amanda Mapena: Political career

 Following the resignation of Sihle Zikalala as the premier of KwaZulu-Natal on 5 August 2022, Mapena was one of three candidates nominated by the ANC PEC to succeed Zikalala.
 The MEC for Finance, Nomusa Dube-Ncube, was selected by the national executive committee of the ANC to replace Zikalala.
 On 11 August 2022, Mapena was appointed by premier Dube-Ncube as the MEC for Sports, Arts and Culture.
+She resigned from office on 12 April 2023.

 Personal life

 Mapeni is married to William Mapena, the former speaker of the eThekwini Metropolitan Municipality and the former deputy regional chairperson of the ANC in eThekwini.